by C.A. Chicoine

 The next morning, Resch paid a visit to Ian Locke at the Tyrell Corporation.
 Ian’s been in and out of meetings all morning.
 So, while Resch was waiting for an opening, he visited security.

-He was shown the surveillance footage from the time in question of Stewart’s office floor.
+He was shown the surveillance footage, from the time in question, of Stewart’s office floor.
 He was right.
 He was in and out all morning.
-And he had visitors too, but always when he was in.
+And he had visitors too, but always when Stewart was in his office.